ninamikulin/npython/README.md

 ## About

-Npython is a repository of different short Python scripts.
+Npython is a repository of random short Python scripts.

 ## Ahrefs API